 Other places to head to for a good tromp in the countryside include The Chase, a National Trust woodland near Woolton Hill, Snelsmore Common near Donnington, West Woods and Savernake Forest, both near Marlborough and Crookham Common near Greenham.

-When planning a day out it’s hard to beat a classic National Trust experience.
+When planning a day out it’s hard to beat a classic National Trust experience (click here to see our favourites across the country).
 With younger kids we tend to avoid going inside their grand houses (notable exceptions being Montacute House and Barrington Court, both in Somerset) and instead focus on stretching our legs on their vast estates.
 Here’s a list of our local options:

 - The Vyne, near Basingstoke